 To read about the impact of Legal Aid’s work click here http://www.dailybusinessreview.com/home/id=1202778306509/3

-In 2016, Dade County’s Legal Aid served 5,000 clients via direct representation, limited representation and self help clinics.
+In 2017, Dade County’s Legal Aid served 5,450 clients via direct representation, limited representation and self help clinics directly impacting over 10,000 individuals, children and families.
 Services are provided by a dedicated team of staff attorneys, pro bono attorneys, 100% law firm stakeholders, dozens of law schools and community education workshops:

 - Securing Safety for Victims of Domestic Violence– The oldest provider of free legal services across Miami-Dade to victims of domestic violence from Homestead to Hialeah serving thousands of victims of abuse and sexual assault providing advice, representation, and enforcement of restraining orders impacting the lives of innocent victims and countless child victims/witnesses.